apache/apisix/docs/en/latest/getting-started.md

 ### Create an Upstream

 After reading the previous section, we know that we must set up an `Upstream` for  the `Route`.
-A backend service can be created by simply executing the following command:
+An Upstream can be created by simply executing the following command:

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/upstreams/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '